 Nano research is a priority area of research and teaching at the University of Sydney, and our academics are at the tops of their fields.
 Nanoscience and nanotechnology are exciting, modern, rapidly-moving scientific disciplines that make noticeable impact for industry and commercial enterprises, as well as everyday modern life.

 By studying undergraduate nanoscience and nanotechnology, your future career could see you working with experts in medicine, engineering, sustainability, the arts, and other diverse areas.
 You will graduate with discipline-specific technical skills, as well as the transferable soft skills that employers seek.

 Find out about the projects Sydney Nano members are working on, and if you are interested in applying visit Research Supervisor Connect.
 We offer internal scholarships and funding opportunities to University of Sydney students and postdoctoral fellows who are working with Sydney Nano members.

-We have also recently announced five Grand Challenge projects which will have significant social, economic and scientific impact.
+We have also announced six Grand Challenge projects in 2018 which will have significant social, economic and scientific impact.
 These will address some of the most important challenges facing our world and we are looking for students interested in contributing to these.
 The projects are: